ggandor/lightspeed.nvim/README.md

-The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need a small number of _context-independent_ motions, that are flexible enough to do the job all the time, and can be invoked/operated with _total automatism_;
-(2) for that, the most adequate basis is unidirectional one and two character search; (3) the interface should be optimized for the _common case_.
+The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need a few _context-independent_ motions, that are flexible enough to do the job all the time, and can be invoked/operated with _total automatism_, without being aware of the type or the surroundings of the target; (2) for that, the most adequate basis is unidirectional 1- and 2-character search; (3) the interface should be optimized for the _common case_.

 #### Railways versus jetpacks